mxcoderr/aohsw/ENG.md

 aohsw itself doesn't have a license, but  projects  use the PBL (Parody Banana License - a custom humorous license  ).

 **No AI-generated code by default.
 The creator minimizes the use of AI-generated code and text, keeping it to a minimum.**
+**I don't know English very well; I used a translator to create the readme,And unfortunately, there is no suitable place for the crossed-out text..**